ckeditor/ckeditor5/packages/ckeditor5-ui/docs/features/menubar.md

 ## Demo

-Below is a sample menu bar with a basic set of features.
+Below is a demo presenting a sample menu bar for an editor with a basic set of features.
 Menu items can be easily added or removed.
 Read on to learn how to do that.

 {@snippet features/menubar-basic}